avajs/ava/docs/recipes/setup-vs-beforeEach.md

 # Setup Functions vs. beforeEach Functions

-It can be stylistically beneficial to have individual setup functions called from within the test scenario, instead of a single `beforeEach` function.
+In some cases, using plain setup functions is preferred to using `beforeEach` for your tests.
+Since the `beforeEach` function is called for every test, using independent functions allows for easier modifications between test scenarios.

 ## Complex test setup

-In this example, we have both test setup and modifications within each test.
+In this example, we have both a `beforeEach` function, and then more modifications within each test.

 ```js
 test.beforeEach(t => {